Spacestarz/Portfolio/Shellscape/README.md

 # My contribution to Shellscape

+Shellscape is a aquatic fps hack n slash hybrid in a aquatic setting.
+Where you will need to take the boss Joe Mantis.
+You will need to beware of your surrounding and take down Joe Mantis as fast as possible to get in the high score list.

 # Sea urchins & Spikes

+When we made the boss fight we realized that a lot of people just stood in place and dident need to move at all.
+So we added Sea urchins and spikes that spawn and so the player need to move and also beware of their surrounding while fighting the boss
+- I made the sea urching spawn, player take damage and that the sea urching will disappear so it wont be sea urchin over the whole arena after while.
-- Made sea urchin spawn when boss make shockwave.
-Also that player take damage from the urchin, and disappear when collision with player
+- Made the spikes spawn from the ground.

-- Made crowd projectile which then turned spikes.
-Spawn in a area around the player and after while the player take damage.
+  Spikes will spawn in a area around the player and if the player won't move out of the area a spike will come up from the ground and damage the player.

 <p align="center">
   <img src="Images&Gifs/shellscape, shockwave,urchin,spike.gif" width="500">